I didn’t plan to wake up grumpy.

 I CHOOSE JOY!
 Why?
 Here’s only three of many reasons:

 - I am thankful: We have TWO vehicles!
-We only had ONE car for the first 12 years of our marriage.
+We only had one car for the first 12 years of our marriage.
 Thank you, Lord that we have dependable transportation and I have a vehicle of my own that gives me freedom that I would not enjoy if we only had one.
-So many in our world are thankful to have ONE car.
+So many in our world are thankful to have even one car.

 - I am blessed: My main “interruption” is not an interruption at all–it’s my 9 month old granddaughter, and I am privileged to have her.
 She is a joy and a delight.
 She melts my heart and makes me smile every day.
 Thank you, Father, for this incredible privilege called grandparenting.

 - I am free: By surrendering my life to Christ, I am free to enjoy whatever He brings to my life on a daily basis.
 His plans are always perfect.
 He is always at work, and it’s my job to participate in what He is doing around me.
 Thank you, Jesus, for giving me life and purpose and meaning.

 When life interrupts, it’s often hard for us to see beyond ourselves.
 I sure don’t want to spend my days (or my life) that way.
 I’ve been reading Ecclesiastes, and it is a good reminder for me that so much of what we think is important in life is actually futile.
 What we value in life can be changed on a whim if our priorities are not where they should be, and the only way to keep our focus clear is to consistently and persistently fill our minds with TRUTH.
 Coincidence that the verses I’ve been reading in Ecclesiastes come to mind on a day like today?
 I think not.
 It is precisely why we have to fill our minds with His Word, so when we are faced with a choice like that, we can clearly see how God would want us to respond.